Title: Estimating the burden of injuries in sub-Saharan Africa

 The final (fourth) session involved a panel discussion on improving future international collaboration.
 Because of time constraints, part of this session was conducted in parallel with one of the ICE break-out sessions on 20th Sept.
 Collaboration is successful when all participants make progress towards their research and policy agendas.
 Thus, the session re-assessed the likely outputs of the current project in relation with the primary research and advocacy goals of the collaborators.
 Based on this, it was decided that two types of reports will be produced in this study.
 The first is directed at country policy makers and will be crafted either as national burden of injury reports (e.g. for Ghana), or on a topic of national importance, e.g. road injuries and/or homicide in Nigeria.
 The second are cross-country reports of the burden of injuries and thematic reports on methods (for mortuary, census, survey data).

+Acknowledgements: This project on estimating the burden of injuries in Africa is supported by a grant from the World Bank Global Road Safety Facility to Harvard University.
 The meeting was made possible by core support from the World Health Organization and help from a number of local organizations, including, St David’s Medical Foundation, the School of Medicine, Swansea University, Public Health Wales NHS Trust, Children in Wales and the Thematic Research network for emergency UnScheduled and Trauma Care (TRUST).
 Support from the Violence and Injury Prevention program of the World Health Organization and the World Bank Global Road Safety Facility enabled the participation of a considerable number of researchers and officials from low and middle income countries.

 For further information: Please contact Kavi Bhalla (firstname.lastname@example.org)